-Mapping with the TDS Recon handheld computer linked to a GPS receiver.
+Mapping with the Trimble Nomad handheld computer internal GPS receiver.
 Outcrops are recorded as polygons and attributed in the field.
 Data is exported at the end of each day and imported directly into a GIS package, eliminating time consuming digitizing and giving immediate access to the data as the mapping proceeds.

 Hello, My name is Nick Tate and Geomap is my geological consulting firm.
 I specialize in mineral system mapping with the ultimate goal of finding OREBODIES.